IvoryDuke/HillVacuum/README.md

 [![License](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](https://github.com/IvoryDuke/HillVacuum#license)

-## What is HillVacuum?
+## What is `HillVacuum`?
-HillVacuum is a Doom Builder and TrenchBroom inspired editor that allows the creation of bidimensional maps through the manipulation of convex polygons, placement of items and entities, and texture mapping.
+`HillVacuum` is a Doom Builder and TrenchBroom inspired editor that allows the creation of bidimensional maps through the manipulation of convex polygons, placement of items and entities, and texture mapping.

-## Why is HillVacuum?
+## Why is `HillVacuum`?
 - I wanted to learn Rust;
 - I wanted to create my editor;
 - I got tired of manually typing the coordinates of the collision polygons in a text file.

-## How is HillVacuum?
+## How is `HillVacuum`?
 For those who do not mind reading, HV features a built in manual which can be opened through the keyboard combination `` Ctrl+` ``.
 For the rest, there's this [video](https://youtu.be/c5lakP_V1n0).